 We will use the pictures provided by Ganies & Kievit (2015).
 There are 60 in total, 48 of which are used for main trials and twelve pictures for practice trials.
 Each picture shows two representations of 3-dimensional objects in different spatial orientation (see example above, or the full list below).
 The representations shown are either of the same or of different objects.
 The representations in each scene are rotated along the horizontal axis either 50º or 150º, no matter when they are of the same or of different objects.
 Taking main and test trials together, there are 12 instances of each type of situation, where a situation is a pair of ‘same’ or ‘different’ and the rotation degree 50º or 150º.
 The full set of the stimuli used in shown below.

-We will collect a set of nine topical social issues, which are right now relevant in Germany.
-Depending on corresponding research and relevant articles.
+We will collect a set of nine topical social issues, which are currently relevant in Germany.
+We define these by corresponding research and relevant articles.

-Furthermore, we use three moral dilemmas, meaning situations for which the following action is hard to decide.
+we use three moral dilemmas, meaning situations for which the following action is hard to decide.

 We will not use the dilemma and the social issues from the paper

 A likert scale with 11 steps is used for the judgment of how much the participants agree or disagree to a specific statement.
-And later on a 6 - point scale is used for evaluating the decision of the participant regarding the dilemma.
+And later a 6 - point scale is used for evaluating the decision of the participant regarding the dilemma.

 We will use the sentences from the understanding check provided in the research paper, translated into german.
 As the whole study will be in german.